ad3ller/oskar/README.md

 This project was forked from [PositroniumSpectroscopy/oskar](https://github.com/PositroniumSpectroscopy/oskar).

-oskar_15 is a collection of Labview vi's that help with the tasks of (i) systematically controlling hardware and (ii) organizing acquired data using [HDF5](https://www.hdfgroup.org/why_hdf/ "https://www.hdfgroup.org/why_hdf/").
+oskar is a collection of Labview vi's that help with the tasks of (i) systematically controlling hardware and (ii) organizing acquired data using [HDF5](https://www.hdfgroup.org/why_hdf/ "https://www.hdfgroup.org/why_hdf/").

 Essentially, it is a tool for running experiments.
 It was designed with a focus on: